 Thanks to its experience, it is now a MaaS (Mobility as a Service) player.
 It supports local authorities in deploying their own MaaS application under a white label.
 A new offer that has won over many cities and investors.
 In fact, in Series D in February 2018, the young Israeli company has already raised $131.5 million.
 Among the main investors were already Intel and Intel Capital.
 But also Sound Ventures, Hanaco Ventures Capital, Gemini Israel Ventures, Rainfall Ventures and BRM Capital.

 The missing piece of Mobileye

 Bought by Intel in 2017, Mobileye is known mainly for developing anti-collision systems, driver assistance systems and autonomous cars.
 Innovative systems deployed on nearly 60 million vehicles, with the help of 25 partner car manufacturers.
 Today, Mobileye's goal is to create its own range of robotic taxis.
 When you say taxis, you think reservations.
 And that's where Moovit will come in to move from application to vehicle.

-With this acquisition, Mobileye will be able to take advantage of Moovit’s large transport database.
-Mobileye will be able to take advantage of Moovit’s large transport database to optimize their predictive technologies based on customer demand and traffic.
-As pointed out by Amnon Shashua, CEO of Mobileye, “Moovit is a brand recognized by hundreds of millions of people around the world.
-With Mobileye’s extensive capabilities in mapping and auto-driving technology, we will be able to accelerate our plans to transform the future of mobility.
-A market for MaaS, data and ADAS, which according to Intel’s press release “represent an opportunity totaling more than $230 billion by 2030. » .
+With this acquisition, Mobileye will be able to take advantage of Moovit's large transport database.
+Mobileye will be able to take advantage of Moovit's large transport database to optimize its predictive technologies based on customer demand and traffic.
+As pointed out by Amnon Shashua, CEO of Mobileye, "Moovit is a brand recognized by hundreds of millions of people around the world.
+With Mobileye's extensive capabilities in mapping and auto-driving technology, we will be able to accelerate our plans to transform the future of mobility.
+A market for MaaS, data and ADAS, which according to Intel's press release "represent an opportunity totalling more than $230 billion by 2030. ».